Cholineusz/algoaccinfo/README.md

-# Algorand Account Info
+# Algorand Account Informations
-The main purpose of this project is to help algorand users to manage their account.
-To be more detailed, an user can opt out from abadoned or not used anymore smart contracts, assets and reduce the amount of reserved algos.
+The main purpose of this project is to help Algorand users to manage their account.
+An user can opt out from abadoned or not used anymore smart contracts, assets and reduce the amount of reserved algos.

 # Run project
 1. Download Node.js (v16.14.*)